ibm-cloud-docs/Cloudant/query/creating_views.md

 {: #view-concepts}

 Views are mechanisms for working with document content in databases.
-A view can selectively filter documents and speedup searching for content.
+A view can selectively filter documents and speed up the search for content.
 It can be used to pre-process the results before they're returned to the client.

 Views are simply JavaScript functions, which are defined within the `views` field of a design document.